Modal Verification Patterns for Systems Software: Contingency Decomposition of a System

-\paragraph{Post-Crash} The resource element of Post-Crash Modality is not obvious in Table \ref{table:decomposition}, and needs a bit of explanation.
+\paragraph{Reference Counting} When dealing with reference counting APIs, we may care to specify reachability of memory nodes ($\ell \mapsto v$) in a certain context defined by a shared root address.
+A shared memory address $\ell$ can be the root of the graph ($@_{\ell}\; ( \ell_1 \mapsto v_1 \;\ast\; ... \; \ast \; \ell_j \mapsto v_j )$) that can be a container of memory nodes ($\ell_1 \mapsto v$) that are reachable from the root $\ell$. \paragraph{Actors} When specifying the consistency of an actor in the current view, we need to refer to other actors' state: $@_{\iota}(P)$ asserts that $P$ is true in the actor referenced actor ID $\iota$.
+Assertions may mention local variables and state at the designated actor by name, so the interpretation of variables in assertions depends on which actor the assertion applies to. \paragraph{Post-Crash} The resource element of Post-Crash Modality is not obvious in Table \ref{table:decomposition}, and needs a bit of explanation.
 Perennial, based on the Iris logic, has both disk-points-to assertions $d[\textsf{p}] \mapsto_{n} v$ (for a specific disk $d$) and in-memory points-to assertions $\ell \mapsto_{n}^{\overline{\gamma}}$.
 Perennial crash-recovery logic book-keeps resource names (can be thought of as logical variables) $\overline{\gamma}$ to identify which assertions (resource elements) remain valid after a crash --- these assertions are only usable while the names in $\overline{\gamma}$ are valid, and a crash resets them, discarding assumptions about volatile state.
 A subtlety of the notion of a resource context is that, unlike the earlier examples, the context does not need to be a literal data structure.
 It can instead be (various forms of) a set of executions, as in the Post-Crash and NextGen modalities.
 The Post-Crash modality $\diamond$ expresses that the assertion $P$ will be true after a crash discards all unstable storage (i.e., RAM).
 This was the inspiration for the NextGen modality, which is in fact a framework for defining ``after-$t$'' modalities, where $t$ is an transformation of the global state.\footnote{The transformations are subject to some technical constraints that are unrelated to our point here.}